vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/logs.md

 # Logs

-**Nebula Graph** uses [glog](https://github.com/google/glog) to print logs, uses [gflag](https://gflags.github.io/gflags/) to control the severity level of the log, and provides an HTTP interface to dynamically change the log level at runtime to facilitate tracking.
+**NebulaGraph** uses [glog](https://github.com/google/glog) to print logs, uses [gflag](https://gflags.github.io/gflags/) to control the severity level of the log, and provides an HTTP interface to dynamically change the log level at runtime to facilitate tracking.

 ## Log Directory